What's Wrong with the Iran Nuclear Deal?

 - Iran accepts temporary nuclear restrictions in exchange for front-loaded, permanent benefits.

-- Under the JCPOA, United Nations (U.N.) sanctions on Iran's ballistic-missile program expire eight years after Implementation Day (January 2024), while U.N. restrictions on the transfer of conventional weapons to or from Iran terminate after five years (January 2021).
+- Under the JCPOA, United Nations (U.N.) restrictions on Iran's ballistic-missile program expire eight years after Adoption Day (October 2023), while U.N. restrictions on the transfer of conventional weapons to or from Iran terminate after five years (October 2020).

 - In exchange for temporary restrictions on its nuclear program, Iran is receiving permanent benefits up-front.

-- U.N. sanctions and some E.U. sanctions have been lifted, enabling Iran to access $100 billion or more in previously frozen assets.
+- U.N. sanctions and some E.U. sanctions have been lifted, enabling Iran to access previously frozen assets.
 Remaining EU sanctions will be lifted in less than 8 years.

-- The U.S. ceased applying nuclear-related sanctions against foreign companies for doing business in Iran.
+- Until the U.S. withdrawal in May 2018, the U.S. had ceased applying nuclear-related sanctions against foreign companies for doing business in Iran.

 - The deal emboldens and enriches an extremist anti-American terror state thereby furthering Iran's expansionist and destabilizing activities.